Grottaferrata: Main sights

 Of the abbey church consecrated by John XIX in 1024, little can be seen in the interior except the mosaics in the narthex and over the triumphal arch, the medieval structures having been covered or destroyed during the "restorations" of various abbots in commendam.
 Some fragmentary thirteenth-century frescoes were revealed in a partial restoration of the church in 1904 to commemorate its novecentennial, when it was made a Roman basilica.
 The mosaics portray the Twelve Apostles sitting beside an empty throne, evoking Christ's ascent to Heaven.
 Domenichino's frescoes, commissioned by Cardinal Odoardo Farnese in 1608, can be seen in the chapel of St. Nilus.
 Annibale Carracci executed the altarpiece of the Madonna with Child with St. Nilus and St. Bartholomew.

 The modern portico protects the ancient façade; the marble portal with a mosaic above it, an example of Italo-Byzantine art of the twelfth century.
 In the interior is a baptismal font supported on winged lions, of the tenth or eleventh centuries.
 Noteworthy also is the Romanesque campanile (twelfth century), with five storeys of tripartite arched windows.

 The library of the Abbey, which contains some 50,000 volumes, has a paper conservation Laboratorio di Restauro, which was entrusted with the conservation of Leonardo's Codex Atlanticus from the Biblioteca Ambrosiana; the library houses writings of St. Nilus and his pupils and a rare copy of Alvise Cadamosto's collected travel accounts, printed in the early sixteenth century.
+The monastery's library also includes the largest collection of Greek-language manuscripts pre-dating the year 1600 found in a monastery anywhere in Western Europe.
+The founders of the monastery had come from Calabria and brought with them the tradition of Greek-speaking settlements in Southern Italy and Sicily.
+Of the more than 200 Greek language manuscripts in the collection, forty of them consist of music notation, most of which are written in the Byzantine Rite that pre-dated the reforms made to Byzantine music by John Koukouzeles in the 14th century.
+The library has many rare manuscripts of Byzantine music, some of which contain types of music and notation that eventually fell out of favor in the East and were not well preserved in that region.

 Pope Benedict IX died and was buried in this abbey.